LakeinLove/Mage-The-Awakening/Magic/Practices/The 13 Practices.md

 - [[Practice of Ruling]]
    _Exert elementary command and control over phenomena_
 - [[Practice of Shielding]]
-  _Protect a target against attacks by providing points of Armor_
+  _Protect a target against attacks by providing points of Armour_
 - [[Practice of Veiling]]
    _Conceal, camouflage or hide phenomena from [[Scrutiny]]_